zxcchen/English-Note/level3.md

 aboard
     there are 200 passengers aboard abolish
-    bad customs should be ablished abortion
+    bad customs should be abolished abortion
     a woman's right to abortion
     abortion is a controversial issue